 Observations of the source locations based on ambient noise cross-correlations, on the other hand, are as yet quite limited.
-It is important, however, to make such observations as the pre-cross-correlation normalizations and the time averaging processes tend to obscure the real source distributions and homogenize the intensities of different sources.
-On a global scale, Stehly et al. (2006) and Yang and Ritzwoller (2008) investigated the source location of ambient noise using cross-correlations by analyzing data from continental stations located in Europe, Africa, and the western and eastern United States.
-These studies, although based on similar data, arrived at different conclusions on the source locations, where the former concludes that the primary microseism band is dominated by deep water sources and the secondary microseism band is mostly affected by shallow water sources, while the latter argues for shallow water sources at all periods based largely on the principle of parsimony.
-On a regional scale, most studies argue for shallow water sources for both the primary and secondary microseisms (e.g., Gu et al., 2007; Chen et al., 2011; Köhler et al., 2011).
-Gu and Shen (2012), however, made a similar analysis for secondary microseisms in southwestern Canada and observed seismic energy coming from the Pacific Ocean, which is similar to observations in other microseism studies (e.g., Gerstoft et al., 2008; Land ès et al., 2010).
+It is important, however, to make such observations because the data normalizations and the time averaging processes that occur as part of preparing data for cross-correlation tend to obscure the real source distributions and homogenize the intensities of different sources.
+On a global scale, Stehly et al. (2006) and Yang & Ritzwoller (2008) investigated the source location of ambient noise using cross-correlations of ambient noise by analysing data from continental stations located in Europe, Africa and the western and eastern United States.
+These studies, although based on similar data, arrived at different conclusions concerning the source locations, where Stehly et al. concludes that the primary microseism band is dominated by deep water sources and the secondary microseism band is mostly affected by shallow water sources, while Yang et al. argues for shallow water sources at all periods based largely on the principle of parsimony.
+On a regional scale, most studies argue for shallow water sources for both the primary and secondary microseisms (e.g. Gu et al. 2007; Chen et al. 2011; Köhler et al. 2011).
+Gu & Shen (2012), however, made a similar analysis for secondary microseisms in southwestern Canada and observed seismic energy coming from the Pacific Ocean, which is similar to observations of body waves from other microseism studies (e.g. Gerstoft et al. 2008; Landès et al. 2010).
 Enigmatically, they also observed a persistent localized noise source near Lesser Slave Lake.
-The inconsistent conclusions between these studies are at least partially caused by limitations in the observations used, particularly a lack of observations in the ocean, which could possibly be solved with a combined use of ocean bottom seismometers (OBSs) and near coastal continental stations.
-The recent deployment of OBSs by the Cascadia Initiative experiment on the Juan de Fuca Plate and the open availability of these data provides such an opportunity to investigate the source locations of microseisms received in this region.
-The OBS data were the basis for an earlier ambient noise tomographic study of the Juan de Fuca plate performed by Tian et al. (2013).
+The inconsistent conclusions between these studies are at least partially caused by limitations in the observations used, particularly a lack of observations in the ocean, which could possibly be solved with a combined use of ocean bottom seismometers (OBSs) and near coastal on-land stations.
+The recent deployment of OBSs by the Cascadia Initiative experiment on the Juan de Fuca (JdF) plate and the open availability of these data provides such an opportunity to investigate the source locations of microseisms received in this region.
+The OBS data were the basis for an earlier ambient noise tomographic study of the JdF plate performed by Tian et al. (2013).

-In this paper, we investigate ambient noise cross-correlations obtained from OBSs situated on the Juan de Fuca plate as well as on-land stations located in Washington, Oregon, and Northern California and address the following four questions.
-First, we consider here whether the primary and secondary microseisms are generated at the same locations by analyzing the directionality of the cross-correlation signals observed in the study area.
-Second, we investigate whether there are ambient noise signals that are generated in deep waters of the North Pacific.
-Third, we search for evidence of shallow water sources of ambient noise and determine whether they are continuously or discretely distributed in space.
-Finally, we investigate the continuity of the microseism wave-fields from the oceanic to the continental parts of the study region by determining whether deep water generated signals recorded on the OBSs propagate onto the continent.
+In this paper, we investigate ambient noise cross-correlations obtained from OBSs situated on the JdF plate as well as on-land stations located in Washington, Oregon and Northern California and address the following four questions.
+First, we consider here whether the primary and secondary microseisms are generated at the same locations by analysing the directionality of the cross-correlation signals observed in the study area.
+Secondly, we investigate whether there are ambient noise signals that are generated in deep waters of the North Pacific.
+Thirdly, we search for evidence of shallow water sources of ambient noise and determine whether they are continuously or discretely distributed in space.
+Finally, we investigate the continuity of the microseism wavefields from the oceanic to the continental parts of the study region by determining whether deep water generated signals recorded on the OBSs propagate onto the continent.